Metric minimizing surfaces revisited: Introduction

 \parbf{Structure of the paper.} In Section~\ref{sec:defs} we define a couple of metrics induced by a given continuous map.
 This naturally leads to the monotone-light factorization theorem in a metric context.

-In Section~\ref{Metric minimizing discs} we obtain topological control on the length space associated to a metric minimizing disc.
+In Section~\ref{Metric-minimizing discs} we obtain topological control on the length space associated to a metric-minimizing disc.
 This part follows from Moore's quotient theorem on cell-like maps.

 Section~\ref{Compactness} establishes compactness of a certain class of nonpositively curved surfaces.
-This will be used later, when we approximate metric minimizing maps.
+This will be used later, when we approximate metric-minimizing maps.

-In Section~\ref{Key Lemma} we prove the key lemma which says that the restriction to a finite set of a metric minimizing disc factorizes as a composition of short maps over a nonpositively curved surface.
-The proof uses the properties of \emph{metric minimizing graphs} discussed in Section~\ref{Metric minimizing graphs}.
+In Section~\ref{Key Lemma} we prove the key lemma which says that the restriction to a finite set of a metric-minimizing disc factorizes as a composition of short maps over a nonpositively curved surface.
+The proof uses the properties of \emph{metric-minimizing graphs} discussed in Section~\ref{Metric-minimizing graphs}.

 In Section~\ref{Finite-whole extension lemma} we prove an extension result which is of independent interest and logically detached from the rest of the paper.
 It gives a criterion that allows to extend maps from subsets to the whole space, once extensions on finite subsets are guaranteed.